 Telematics is a technology that integrates telecommunications and computerized information, enabling devices to send, receive, and store data related to a remote object (e.g. a vehicle).
 Utilizing a global positioning system (GPS), telematics offers drivers, couriers and insurers the ability track and assess the performance of a fleet, gaining valuable insights into the conditions, driving behaviors and reactions of a vehicle on the road.

-When installed in a vehicle, telematics devices can play a beneficial role in promoting safe driving, and reducing the frequency of auto accidents and their associated costs.
+Telematics devices (fixed in the delivery vehicle) can play a beneficial role in promoting safe driving, and reducing the frequency of auto accidents and their associated costs.

 Telematics devices offered by auto insurers appear to be working to change the behavior of drivers.
 More than half (or 56%) of the 1,135 drivers participating in an Insurance Research Council (IRC) public opinion survey said they have made changes in how they drive since installing a telematics device provided by their insurance company in their primary vehicle.